When to use Workdynamic?

 - drafting confidentiality undertaking for witnesses to sign;

-- dealing with issues arising from a witnesses’ choice of support person including drafting ‘support person’ acknowledgments;
+- dealing with issues arising from a witnesses’ choice of support person including drafting ‘support person’ acknowledgements;

-- determining the appropriate record keeping process for the interview- for example determining whether it is necessary to tape and create a transcript of the interviews, whether it is necessary to prepare a written statement to confirm the witnesses’ evidence; identifying an appropriate note taker and guidance regarding what notes should be taken;
+- determining the appropriate record keeping process for the interview – for example determining whether it is necessary to audio record and create a transcript of the interviews, whether it is necessary to prepare a written statement to confirm the witnesses’ evidence; identifying an appropriate note taker, and guidance regarding what notes should be taken;

 - assisting the investigator to determine when contradictory evidence or evidence relating to new issues should be put to other witnesses;

-- reviewing and providing assistance in drafting the investigator report;
+- reviewing and providing assistance in drafting the investigation report;

 - assisting organisations to notify participants of the outcome of the investigation.